10 Downing Street: Original Number 10

 Number 10 Downing Street was originally three properties: a mansion overlooking St James's Park called "the House at the Back", a town house behind it, and a cottage.
-The town house, from which the modern building gets its name, was one of several built by George Downing between 1682 and 1684.
+The town house, from which the modern building gets its name, was one of several built by Sir George Downing, 1st Baronet between 1682 and 1684.

 Downing, a noted spy for Oliver Cromwell and later King Charles II, invested in property and acquired considerable wealth.
 In 1654, he purchased the lease on land south of St James's Park, adjacent to the House at the Back within walking distance of parliament.
 Downing planned to build a row of terraced town houses "for persons of good quality to inhabit in ..."
 The street on which he built them now bears his name, and the largest became part of Number 10 Downing Street.